jboullion/bbts-demo/README.md

 # Big Bad Toy Store Demo
 A small demo landing page built on Astro.js.
-Created to demo a variety of ideas and concepts discussed in an interview.
+Created to demo a variety of ideas and concepts.
 ## 🚀 Project Structure

 Inside of your Astro project, you'll see the following folders and files: